imranhasanraaz/wp_darkmode_automation/README.md

 - Java 8 and above are supported.
 - Maven 3 and above are supported.
 - Install above programs (Java, Maven, Wordpress local server)
+- Make sure you have a folder name wordpress in your htdocs folder.
+- If everything goes well then goto this link from your browser **http://localhost/wordpress/wp-login.php**
+- If the above link working then goto **Running Procederues**

   **Running Procedures**
   - Clone this repository.